Careers and Employability

 Work Experience Scheme

 Work Experience is a critical factor in gaining future graduate employment.
-We recognise this by providing you with advice and information on a wide range of term-time and vacation-based work experience opportunities, and even deliver a programme of work placements from the Careers and Employability Service.
+We recognise this by providing you with advice and information on a wide range of term-time and vacation-based work experience opportunities, and even deliver a programme of work placements from the Skills and Employability Service.

 The highly regarded GO Wales Work Placement Programme is a paid work experience scheme that offers finalists the chance to work with employers during term-time and the vacations, carrying out high-level projects.
 This enables you to develop work knowledge, business awareness and commercial skills, whilst also earning some very welcome income!
 As part of the GO Wales Programme we also offer the Work Taster Programme which helps you undertake a period of work-shadowing, experiencing professions at first hand.